Marcus-idk/GohKunZhanMarcus_StringManipulator/README.md

 ## My Solution
 After discussing that the problem is indeed $hard$, we will result in using an optimized brute force approach.

-1) Recursive brute force: I implemented a method that tries removing parenthesis and checks for validity at every index of the string.
+1) Recursive brute force (Dynamic Programming): I implemented a method that tries removing parenthesis and checks for validity at every index of the string.

 2) Branch Pruning: The recursion stops early when a valid string is found, since we know that thats the minimum number of required removals